OctopusDeploy/docs/README.md

 Optional.
 Used for the position in the menu.

 ### Version
 Optional.
 The versions that this file applies to.
+This meatadata supports ranges, same syntax as [nuget](https://docs.microsoft.com/en-us/nuget/create-packages/dependency-versions#version-ranges).

 ## Menu